Jaykef/GPT-Practice/GPT-Basic/README.md

 GPT (Generative Pre-trained Transformer) is a type of language model that utilizes the Transformer architecture to generate human-like text.
 It is trained on a large corpus of text data and can be fine-tuned for specific natural language processing tasks.

-The Transformer architecture, proposed in the paper "Attention Is All You Need," revolutionized natural language processing tasks by introducing a self-attention mechanism.
+The Transformer architecture, proposed in the paper "Attention Is All You Need" revolutionized natural language processing tasks by introducing a self-attention mechanism.
 It has been widely adopted for various sequence-to-sequence tasks, including machine translation and language generation.

 ### Building The GPT